Lipen/discrete-math-course/typst/lec-logic.typ

 == Why Study Fallacies?

 #Block(color: teal)[
-  *Logical fallacies* are reasoning patterns that _look_ valid but _aren't_.
+  *Fallacies* are reasoning patterns that _look_ valid but _aren't_.

-  They appear everywhere: everyday arguments, politics, advertising, even academic papers.

-  Formal logic gives us precise tools to _identify_ and _refute_ them.
+  They appear in everyday arguments, politics, advertising, even academic papers.
+Formal logic gives precise tools to identify and refute them.
 ]

 #Block(color: yellow)[
   *Our approach:*
   + Present the fallacy pattern
   + Give a concrete example
-  + *Prove formally* why it fails (via countermodel)
+  + Prove formally why it fails (via countermodel)
 ]

 == Fallacy 1: Affirming the Consequent